whitfieldsdad/edgescan-api-client/README.md

 ### Docker

-This repository has been packaged as a Docker container!
+This repository has been packaged as a Docker container! ✨📦🐋✨

-✨📦 🐋✨

 #### Building the container

+To build the container:

 ```shell
 $ make build-container